Welsh Pony and Cob: Section D

+Though Welsh Cobs are the tallest and stockiest of the Welsh sections, the head remains full of pony character, with large eyes and neat ears.
+The legs may be relatively short, also akin to pony proportions.
+Mature stallions have somewhat cresty necks, while those of mares are generally leaner.
+Like the Section C, they have powerful, extravagant action.
+Grey colouring is rarer in the Section D Cob than other types of Welsh ponies, but bold white markings are common.

+Today, the Section D is best known for use in harness driving, but they are also shown under saddle and in hand.
+As with the other Welsh breeds, Cobs are also exhibited over fences as hunters and jumpers.

 Uses

 The Welsh Pony has been put to many uses.
 Historically, they were used for postal routes and in coal mines.
 The British War Office used the Welsh Cob to pull heavy guns and equipment through terrain where motorised vehicles could not, and also used them for mounted infantry.
 Today, they are used as riding and driving ponies for both children and adults.
 Welshes today are also used in dressage, endurance riding, general riding, hunting, jumping, and work activities.
 They have proven their ability at driving in Fédération Équestre Internationale (FEI) level competition, and have been used for dressage.
 They also compete against one another in breed show competition as hunters, eventers, and western pleasure horses.
 The abilities of the Welsh Pony were showcased in 2008 when the first champion Large Pony Hunter to be made into a model Breyer horse was a grey Welsh Pony gelding.